Pi-Squared-Inc/devcon-2024/demos/README.md

 [Insert prerequisite set up]

 ## Uniswap 1k swaps with Geth and K
+> Dockerfiles and instructions in this section are written by @Robertorosmaninho

 This section includes instructions to run `testSwapLoop` (line 696 to 704 of [swaps.sol](../src/swaps.sol)) on Geth and the different K semantics, i.e., K[EVM], K[Solidity] and K[Solidity[Uniswap]].
 The test consists of setting up necessary